maplight/CAPS/scripts/readme.txt

 Setting up a multi-server could be done a couple ways, the simpliest is to just have the web pages and database on multiservers with a load balancer serving up a free server.
 This would require only replication of the ca_search database with one master database server that also processes the data updates.

 Another setup is to build a database cluster with a central entry point, again, just needing to cluster the ca_search database, then the web pages can be placed among multiple servers as needed.

+HTML Header and Footer Notes:
+If you want to replace the header and footer information for the application, the SOS header and footer html resides in sos.html.
+The files that would would need to be updated are index.php and advanced.php